 - Cut chicken in half lengthwise; sprinkle both sides with the garlic powder and salt & pepper, then dredge the chicken in the flour so it's completely coated.

-- Heat a skillet over medium high heat.
+- Add the olive oil and butter to a skillet over medium high heat.
 Add the chicken in when the pan is hot.
 Cook the chicken for 4-5 minutes/side or until it's nice and golden, then take the chicken out of the pan and set aside.

 - Add the white wine and mustard to the pan and stir thoroughly.
 Let it bubble for a couple of minutes.